Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

 \subsection{First stage symplectic reduction: the constraint}

-The first stage of our reduction procedure of the locally Hamiltonian space $(\X,\bom,\G,\bH)$, consists in applying the Marsden--Weinstein--Meyer (MWM) reduction procedure \cite{MarsdenWeinstein,Meyer,RatiuOrtega03} to the symplectic space $(\X,\omega)$ with respect to the action of the constraint gauge group $\Go\subset\G$, at the \emph{zero}-level set of the \emph{constraint form} $\bHo$---that is at the constraint surface $\C=\bHo^{-1}(0)$.
-This makes sense because, in virtue of Theorem \ref{thm:fGo}, $\Go$ is the maximal normal subgroup for which $\C=\Jo^{-1}(0)$ is the zero-locus of an equivariant momentum map.
+The first stage of our reduction procedure of the locally Hamiltonian space $(\X,\bom,\G,\bH)$, consists in applying the Marsden--Weinstein--Meyer (MWM) reduction procedure \cite{MarsdenWeinstein,Meyer,RatiuOrtega03} (adapted to the Fr\'echet setting as in \cite{DiezPhD,DiezHuebschmann-YMred}) to the symplectic space $(\X,\omega)$ with respect to the action of the constraint gauge group $\Go\subset\G$, at the \emph{zero}-level set $\C=\bHo^{-1}(0)$ of the \emph{constraint form} $\bHo$.

-If the procedure can be applied unhindered (which we assume), the symplectic structure $\omega$ on $\X$ descends canonically to a symplectic structure $\uomegao$ on the quotient space $\uCo=\C/\Go$ of constrained field configuration modulo constraint gauge transformations.

-On this space there is a residual Hamiltonian action by the flux gauge group $\Gred = \G/\Go$, which will play a central role in the second stage of the reduction procedure of $(\X,\omega)$ by the full gauge group $\G$.
+We assume that reduction can be performed and look at the quotient space $\uCo=\C/\Go$ of the flux gauge group $\Gred = \G/\Go$.

-Technically, there are two related but distinct steps in the construction of any reduced phase space, and in particular of the constraint-reduced field space $(\uCo,\uomegao)$.
-The first step consists in showing that the pullback of $\omega$ to the constraint surface $\C$ is basic, i.e.\ is the pullback of a 2-form $\uomegao$ defined on the quotient space $\uCo$.
-This is summarized in the diagram below ($\pi_\circ$ is a projection implementing the quotient by $\Go$):
+Technically, there are two important steps in the Hamiltonian reduction procedure.
+The first step consists in showing that the pullback of $\omega$ to the constraint set $\C$ is basic, i.e.\ is the pullback of a 2-form $\uomegao$ defined on the quotient space $\uCo$.
+This is summarized in the diagram below for the reduction $\pi_\circ: \C\to \uCo =\C/\Go$:

 ~